 3. Apps for Employee Wellness

-As the harsh reality of lockdown life sank in, 2020 brought untold mental health challenges for people across the world.
-Suddenly, mindfulness apps like Headspace, Liberate, and Calm weren’t just for the niche meditation audience, as mainstream adoption drove download numbers in the wellness app market.
+As life amid a pandemic extended, it deeply affected mental health as well.
+Mindfulness apps like Headspace, Liberate, and Calm weren’t just for the niche meditation audience, as mainstream adoption drove download numbers in the wellness app market.
 According to a report from The New York Times, Calm acquired 10 million new users, and venture capitalists pooled

 $75 million to take the company’s valuation north of $2 billion.